Keaveney

 Keaveney is an Irish surname, which is an anglicized form of the Gaelic Ó Géibheannaigh, meaning "descendant of Géibheannach".
 Géibheannach means "fettered".
 Alternative spellings include Keaveny, Keveney, Keavney, and Kiveney.
-Related names include Caveney, Kaney, Kevan, Kevany, Kenney, Kenny, Geaveny, Geany, Guiney and O'Guiney.
+Related names include Caveney, Kaney, Kevan, Kevany, Kenney, Kenny, Geaveny, Geany, Guiney, Gainey and O'Guiney.

 Background

 The O Geibheannaigh sept came from County Galway.
 A sept or clan was a collective term describing a group of persons whose immediate ancestors bore a common surname and inhabited the same territory.
 This was a sept of the Uí Mháine (or "Hymany") descended from Geibhennach, son of Aedh, Chief of the Uí Mháine.
 Geibhennach was slain in battle in 971 at Keshcorran, County Sligo.

 The Uí Mháine chieftains ruled much of East Galway and South Roscommon.
 The Irish language meaning of Géibheannach is "hostage" or "captive" probably indicating that Aedh's son had been taken hostage by enemies at an earlier stage.